What is EVP Flooring?

 The collection has 24 wood designs, mostly of domestic woods (and one exotic koa), that tend towards a more classic and rustic style.
 The highlight for us is the English Character Oak design which has just the right level of grain detail.

-Perhaps because the overall style is more classic, the images are that much more realistic.
+Perhaps because the overall style is towards the classic, the images are that much more realistic.
 Rigid core planks that featured distressed or reclaimed wood patterns can sometimes look a little fake – polymer composite materials just don’t give that real flaky, aged feel that real old wood has.

 We also like the Karndean Korlok Select options that are sized ready for a herringbone parquet layout.
 Each of the planks has enough variety of tone that you can lay the pattern to look pretty authentic.